 Safe Sanctuaries policies, along with any changes, must be approved by the church's administrative board or equivalent body.

 Once the policy is approved, your trainer/consultant will work with you to schedule a date to conduct Safe Sanctuaries training based on your church's policy.
 You'll define the scope of the training as part of the policy, but generally training must be completed by anyone working directly with children, youth, or vulnerable adults, and is recommended for all staff and key volunteers in the church or organization.
+Many districts offer group trainings throughout the year, so contact your district office for details on if/when one is scheduled in your area.

 Once your policy is approved and training is complete, be sure to review it at least every year to ensure it accounts for any changes within your church/organization.
 Additionally, churches must offer training by a certified training at least once every year (in between trainings, you can conduct "quick trains" where a staff member or key volunteer goes over the policy with new staff or volunteers before they begin serving).